plewczynski/looper/README.md

 ----
-Example of command line calls in contributed software
+Example of command line calls for the contributed software

     > SimRNA_make_polyA.py 10
     aaaaaaaaaa